ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 Second way is to write an application for Arduino board, which is able to receive commands via [serial port](https://en.wikipedia.org/wiki/Serial_port) and simulate keystrokes according to these commands.
 In this case we can implement a clicker bot application, which analyzes a picture of the game window and performs appropriate actions with a keyboard emulator.
 We will consider this way as more universal and flexible one.

+TODO: Add communication schemes for Arduino<->PC interface with and without a control script.

 This is an application for Arduino board with the [`keyboard.ino`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/keyboard.ino) name:
 ```C++
 #include <Keyboard.h>